Last Updated on June 15, 2023 by Grow with Bovees

 Check that your rockery holds the soil well — you may have to adjust the rocks and top up the soil.

 Choose a variety of trailing and upright flowering plants suited to your conditions, keeping the rockery as natural-looking as possible.
 You could add one rock on its own, giving the impression that it has rolled away from the others.

 Types of Rocks For The Rockery

 There are some large boulders in our brand-new garden.
-I am not sure if I should have them removed or not.
+I am not sure if I should have the rocks removed or not.
 What would you advise me to do?

 Existing rocks, regardless of shape and size, can be the ideal foundation of a rock garden.
 By carefully positioning some extra rocks of the same type and color, you should be able to create a really beautiful effect.

 If the boulders in your garden are big and handsome, don’t try to overcrowd them.
 Use a few extra rocks to form planting pockets, and make the boulders themselves the dominant feature of your rock garden.

 Choosing the Rocks.
 Does It Matter What Type and Color of Rocks I Use in My Rockery?

 The different types of landscaping rocks vary considerably from region to region, and it usually looks best if you use the kind which is found in your area.

 But if you are going to grow specialized plants — only cacti, for instance — you could try and get rocks similar to those found in the plants’ natural habitat.